PLANTS OF BROOK MEADOW

 Here are lists of wild plants that have been identified on the Brook Meadow site.
 The Brook Meadow site also includes copses and waterways, as well as the main grassland.
 Many plants are not found on the meadow every year, so the lists will change slightly from one year to the next.

-I have classified the plants into conventional groups as herbs (with no woody stem), trees and shrubs (with woody stem), grasses, sedges, rushes, horsetails, ferns, mosses and liverworts.
+The plants are classified into conventional groups as herbs (with no woody stem), trees and shrubs (with woody stem), grasses, sedges, rushes, horsetails, ferns, mosses and liverworts.
 The names of the plants are as in Francis Rose’s books: “The Wild Flower Key” and “Grasses, Sedges, Rushes and Ferns”

-Many people have helped to assemble this list, including Ralph Hollins, Gwynne Johnson and Pete Selby, sadly the latter two are now deceased.
+Many people have helped to assemble the list, including Ralph Hollins, Gwynne Johnson and Pete Selby, sadly the latter two are now deceased.
 Rod Stern was responsible for the list of bryophytes – plus one from John Norton.
-I am also very grateful to Martin Rand, the BSBI Recorder for South Hants for his help in surveying the plants on Brook Meadow and for answering queries and for checking the plant list.
-I would also like to acknowledge the help of botanists Eric Clements and John Norton who have visited the meadow and Joel Miller of the Hampshire Biodiversity Information Centre who did a survey in September 2006.
+We are also very grateful to Martin Rand, the BSBI Recorder for South Hants for his help in surveying the plants on Brook Meadow and for answering queries and for checking the plant list.
+We would also like to acknowledge the help of botanists Eric Clements and John Norton who have visited the meadow and Joel Miller of the Hampshire Biodiversity Information Centre who did a survey in September 2006.

-Meadow indicators that are regularly seen on the meadow each year: Smooth Brome – Festulolium Hybrids – Distant Sedge – Hoary Ragwort – Pepper-saxifrage – Stone Parsley – Strawberry Clover.
+Meadow indicators that have been identified on the meadow are Smooth Brome – Festulolium Hybrids – Distant Sedge – Hoary Ragwort – Pepper-saxifrage – Stone Parsley – Strawberry Clover.
 Meadow indicators not seen for some years: Meadow Barley – Marsh Arrowgrass.

 Plant Lists for Year 2020